La-Lojban/lojban.pw/data/pages/en/articles/!cmavo-old.md

                 - su'o da poi mlatu cu gerku
               - translation: That which really is a cat is a dog
               - comment: This sentence is false because nothing can be both a cat and a dog.
+    - lo'e:
+      - definitions:
+        - 1:
+          - type: descriptor
           - implicit quantifiers:
             - outer:
               - su'o:
                 - translation: at least one
-            - comment: implying there exists at least one thing that truly is X.
+                - comment: implying there exists at least one typical instance.
             - inner:
               - ro:
                 - translation: all
-            - comment: referring to all the things that truly are X.
+                - comment: encompassing all the characteristics of a typical instance.
-    - lo'e:
-      - type: descriptor
-      - definitions:
-        - 1:
           - definition: The sumti "lo'e X" refers to the typical instance of X, an abstract or imaginary entity that best exemplifies the characteristics of the set of all things that are truly X.
           - examples:
             - 1:
               - lojban: lo'e cinfo cu xabju le fi'ortu'a
               - translation: The typical lion dwells in the African land.
               - comment: Refers to the concept of a typical lion with characteristics like living in Africa.
-      - implicit quantifiers:
-        - outer:
-          - su'o:
-            - translation: at least one
-            - comment: implying there exists at least one typical instance.
-        - inner:
-          - ro:
-            - translation: all
-            - comment: encompassing all the characteristics of a typical instance.
     - lei:
-      - type: descriptor
       - definitions:
         - 1:
-          - definition: The sumti "lei X" refers to a mass entity formed from one or more specific things that the speaker has in mind and describes as X, regardless of the actual truth of that description.
-          - examples:
-            - 1:
+          - type: descriptor
-              - lojban: lei prenu cu bevri le pipno
-              - translation: The mass-of persons carry the piano.
-              - comment: Refers to a group of people acting together to carry the piano.
           - implicit quantifiers:
             - outer:
               - pisu'o:
                 - translation: some part of
                 - comment: indicating the speaker refers to some part of the mass.
             - inner:
               - su'o:
                 - translation: at least one
                 - comment: implying the speaker has at least one specific thing in mind that they are describing as X to form the mass.
+          - definition: The sumti "lei X" refers to a mass entity formed from one or more specific things that the speaker has in mind and describes as X, regardless of the actual truth of that description.
+          - examples:
+            - 1:
+              - lojban: lei prenu cu bevri le pipno
+              - translation: The mass-of persons carry the piano.
+              - comment: Refers to a group of people acting together to carry the piano.
     - loi:
-      - type: descriptor
       - definitions:
         - 1:
-          - definition: The sumti "loi X" refers to some part of the mass entity formed from all the things that truly are X.
-          - examples:
-            - 1:
+          - type: descriptor
-              - lojban: loi cinfo cu xabju le fi'ortu'a
-              - translation: Part of the mass of lions dwell in the African land.
-              - comment: Refers to some lions (not necessarily all) that live in Africa.
           - implicit quantifiers:
             - outer:
               - pisu'o:
                 - translation: some part of
                 - comment: indicating reference to some portion of the mass.
             - inner:
               - ro:
                 - translation: all
                 - comment: encompassing all the things that truly are X to form the mass.
+          - definition: The sumti "loi X" refers to some part of the mass entity formed from all the things that truly are X.
+          - examples:
+            - 1:
+              - lojban: loi cinfo cu xabju le fi'ortu'a
+              - translation: Part of the mass of lions dwell in the African land.
+              - comment: Refers to some lions (not necessarily all) that live in Africa.
     - le'i:
-      - type: descriptor
       - definitions:
         - 1:
-          - definition: The sumti "le'i X" refers to the set of all things that the speaker has in mind and describes as X, regardless of the actual truth of that description, treated as a set with its own properties.
-          - examples:
-            - 1:
+          - type: descriptor
-              - lojban: lo'i ratcu cu barda
-              - translation: The set of rats is large
-              - comment: refers to the set of all rats as having a large number of members.
           - implicit quantifiers:
             - outer:
               - piro:
                 - translation: the whole of
                 - comment: referring to the entire set.
             - inner:
               - su'o:
                 - translation: at least one
                 - comment: implying the speaker has at least one specific thing in mind that they are describing as X to form the set.
+          - definition: The sumti "le'i X" refers to the set of all things that the speaker has in mind and describes as X, regardless of the actual truth of that description, treated as a set with its own properties.
+          - examples:
+            - 1:
+              - lojban: lo'i ratcu cu barda
+              - translation: The set of rats is large
+              - comment: refers to the set of all rats as having a large number of members.
     - le'e:
-      - type: descriptor
       - definitions:
         - 1:
+          - type: descriptor
+          - implicit quantifiers:
+            - outer:
+              - ro:
+                - translation: all
+                - comment: encompassing all the characteristics of the stereotypical instance.
+            - inner:
+              - su'o:
+                - translation: at least one
+                - comment: implying the speaker has at least one specific thing in mind that they are describing as X to form the stereotype.
           - definition: The sumti "le'e X" refers to the stereotypical instance of X, an abstract or imaginary entity that best exemplifies the characteristics of the set of those things that the speaker has in mind and describes as X.
           - examples:
             - 1: